thought-machine/please/docs/codelabs/python_intro.md

 ## Adding modules
 Duration: 4

-Let's add a `src/geetings` module to our go project:
+Let's add a `src/greetings` package to our Python project:

 ### `src/greetings/greetings.py`
 ```python
 import random

 def greeting():
     return random.choice(["Hello", "Bonjour", "Marhabaan"])
 ```

-We then need to tell please how to compile this library:
+We then need to tell Please how to compile this library:

 ### `src/greetings/BUILD`
 ```python